 So if you sense God might be trying to break into your life today, hear this message: Do not be afraid.
 Note this is also the message directly from Jesus to Mary Magdalen the morning of the resurrection.

-It is important to note that Mary did not need to discern whether or not she would do the will of God once she knew what it was.
+It is important to note that Mary did not need to discern whether or not she would do the will of God once she knew the request was from God.
 However she did need to stutter a question or two in order to decide if it really was God who was speaking to her.
 Once she understood that it was God who was asking, then there was only one response and that was ‘Yes.
 Let it be done to me.’

 There is a great novel: The Sparrow by Mary Doria Russell.
 Even without the context of the book this single quotation makes complete sense and is a bit of a wake-up call: